 As an entrepreneur, you can choose to structure your business as a C Corporation or an S Corporation.
 The key difference between these 2 corporations is how they are taxed.

-This C Corp vs S Corp review will explain everything you need to know about them such as taxation, ownership, and shareholders’ rights differences so you can decide what’s best for your business.
+This C Corp vs S Corp review (see also LLC vs S Corp) will explain everything you need to know about them such as taxation, ownership, and shareholders’ rights differences so you can decide what’s best for your business - see also the best business ideas.

 Corporations and LLC are formed by filing a document.
 Compared to LLC formation, the document needed to register a corporation is called articles of incorporation while for LLC is articles of organization.
 We also explained how to chose the best state to form your LLC and provided our detailed IncFile review, our Zen Business review, while we also reviewed Rocket Lawyer to give you the best possible business registration service.